takeshiyako2/munin-redshift_disk_usage/README.md

 # munin-redshift_disk_usage

-This is munin plugin for redshift desk usage check.
+This is munin plugin for Amazon Redshift desk usage check.

 # how to set up